 THE HAGUE – With the upcoming elections for the Dutch parliament, Caribbean Network is having interviews with candidates about the Caribbean community.
 What’s grabbing the attention?
-There is only one eligible person from the Caribbean municipalities: Lysanne Charles (Bij 1).
+Lysanne Charles (Bij 1) is one of the eligible persons from the Caribbean municipalities.

 You were born and raised in Saba, studied in Curaçao and then worked in Sint Maarten for about 15 years.
 Being back on Saba now, what changes have you seen so far?